 The Ivar Aasen field is Det norske’s first major development project as operator.
 On 21 May 2013, the Plan for Development and Operation (PDO) was approved by the Storting.
-The company is all set for implementing the project according to plan, schedule and costs.
+The company is all set for implementing the project according to plan, schedule and costs, and without HSE-incidents.
 The first oil is expected produced in the fourth quarter of 2016.
 Det norske holds a 35 percent interest in the field, and partners are Statoil (50 percent) and Bayerngas Norge (15 percent).

 The Ivar Aasen field is situated west of the Johan Sverdrup field in the North Sea, and contains approximately 150 million barrels of oil equivalents.
 Det norske’s share of production is approximately 16,000 barrels of oil equivalents per day from Q4 2016 and 23,000 barrels per day at plateau in 2019.
 Total investments in the project are estimated at NOK 24.7 billion.
 The anticipated economic life of Ivar Aasen is 20 years, depending on oil price and production trend.
 With the prevailing oil price, expected gross revenues throughout the anticipated lifetime of the field amount to approximately NOK 100 billion.

 In the first week of November 2013, the first steel was cut at SMOE’s yard in Batam in Indonesia, and at Saipem’s yard in Arbatax, Sardinia.
 At the same time, the work on the platform deck started at the yard in Singapore.